neuronsimulator/nrn/vector.rst

     Description:
-        Return a new vector which is a copy of the vsrc vector, but does not copy the label.
+        Return a h.vector which is a copy of the vsrc vector, but does not copy the label.
 For a complete copy including the label use :meth:`Vector.cl`.
         (Identical to the :meth:`Vector.at` function but has a short name that suggests copy or clone).
 Useful in the construction of filter chains.